Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 “Happy birthday Mama.”

-—UCF linebacker Shaquem Griffin on Sunday, caught by an NFL Network microphone seconds after running the fastest 40-yard dash time—4.38 seconds—by a linebacker at the NFL Scouting Combine in at least 15 years.
+—UCF linebacker Shaquem Griffin on Sunday, caught by an NFL Network microphone seconds after running the fastest 40-yard dash time—4.38 seconds—by a linebacker at the combine in at least 15 years.

+• We have a newsletter, and you can subscribe, and it’s free.
+Get The Morning Huddle delivered to your inbox first thing every Monday, Wednesday and Friday morning.
+Subscribe here by checking The MMQB newsletter box.
+Start your day with the best of the NFL, from The MMQB.

 Stat of the Week